mld2443/change/README.md

 }
 ```

-In this version, at startup we split the unit value (if it exists) into the condensed form in the polynomial and save just a single boolean to handle it with a quick if statement up front.
-Next we pick the "choose" portion of our binomial coefficient, `k` which is the same for all terms.
-Now we need to know when to stop searching the infinite portion of the polynomial, this needs to happen when we run out of finite polynomial coefficients, but since we're potentially using a condensed polynomial, we just multiply it by the GCD, the scaling factor.
-This factor shows up again to ensure we index the right coefficient.
-To wrap it all up, the LCM is the step for the exponents in the infinite polynomial, so this is the step in the loop.
+The important changes are
+1. At startup we reduce the unit value (if it exists) down to a simple boolean that we handle when counting, allowing us to 'condense' the polynomial which would otherwise contain loads of duplicates.
+2. We save the "choose" portion of our binomial coefficient, `k` which is the same for all terms.
+3. We need to know when to stop searching the infinite portion of the polynomial.
+This happens when we exceed the number of finite polynomial coefficients.
+Since we're potentially using a 'condensed' polynomial, we get the true length by multiplying the bound by the GCD, which is how much we condensed it.
+4. The GCD shows up again when we access the coefficients of the polynomial to ensure we index the right one.
+5. Finally, the LCM is the step for the exponents in the infinite polynomial, so this is the step for the summation loop as well.

 ## Initial results
 Very, very promising... so long as you do not include the "startup" cost of multiplying the polynomials together.
 I was impressed by just how fast it was; so much that aggregate timing is required to measure the analytic solution, even for very large inputs that take the dynamic approach roughly four or five orders of magnitude longer.